 The Leaders Curriculum files (separate files for the Old and New Testaments) serve as your teacher’s guide.
 These are downloadable files available either as PDFs or editable Microsoft Word files.
 The Leaders Curriculum has detailed lesson plans including a scripted presentation if you prefer to present the lesson yourself rather than use the video presentation by Berding.
 Lesson plans in the Leaders Curriculum list required resources and describe each part of the class, including the use of quizzes, handouts, and songs.

 Handouts for each class session include student note pages with fill-in-the-blanks outlines, sheets with lyrics for the memory songs, pages with matching activities, writing activities, and quizzes.
 Students will be learning the song lyrics to help them remember key points, so some worksheets have fill-in-the-blanks exercises for song lyrics.

 For the teacher, there are also answer keys, PowerPoint Jeopardy games, attendance sheets, quiz templates, and final exams for each semester.

 Course components are found under different tabs on the website, so you need to look through everything to discover all of the components.
 Because the course material is all free and readily available, students have to be on their honor not to look at answer keys.

-You can purchase physical products if you wish from Weaver Book Company, but even those are very reasonably priced.
-The Bible Fluency Complete Learning Kit ($60) includes teaching videos, songs on CD, a workbook, flashcards, and a copy of Berding’s book Bible Revival.
+You can purchase physical products if you wish, and even those are very reasonably priced.
+The Bible Fluency Complete Learning Kit includes teaching videos, songs on CD, a workbook, and flashcards.
 (You will still need to download the Curriculum, handouts, and other components.)